confio/tgrade-networks/README.md

 2. Review and do the neccesary changes for the first [persistent_peer](#setup-the-right-parameters-and-values-on-the-toml-files)

 ### Get the final genesis file
-Once we gather all the genesis txs.
-We will create the final version of the genesis file to be used on the network

 Get the genesis file and moved to the right location
 ```bash